panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-04-15-PMC/2020-04-15-PMC_Summary.md

 Jordi also explained that while we agreed to do an Internal Financial Report with data until end of April, as part of the Mid-term report we will need to submit plenty of financial information, therefore he suggested to do the Internal Financial Report at the same time as the Mid-term report and only ask for financial information once.
 The suggestion was accepted.

 * **WP2 - Data Policy and Stewardship** : Andy reported work on reviewing the Data Policy Franework, which is well advanced.
-A discussion on Fairness of Data Analysis & Software will take place with Hans and now the WP team is focusing on reviewing the Data Policy Framework against the FAIR Maturity document from RDA (**ANDY TO ADD LINK to the document**).
+A discussion on Fairness of Data Analysis & Software will take place with Hans and now the WP team is focusing on reviewing the Data Policy Framework against the FAIR Maturity document from RDA, the [FAIR Data Maturity Model](https://www.rd-alliance.org/system/files/FAIR%20Data%20Maturity%20Model_%20specification%20and%20guidelines_v0.90.pdf).

 Andy praised the collaboration with ExPaNDS on WP2 and also reported reading/discussing loads of articles related to FAIR, RDA outputs, etc.